Xinx-hub-lab/starbucks_customer_data_analysis/sql_fundamentals/sql_install_and_uninstall.md

 - Confirm

 ### Step 2: Verify Uninstallation
-Open the terminal and enter the following commands:
+Open the terminal and enter the following:

 ```bash
 mysql